 Climbing Avery Peak this late in the day was a risky decision, but I did manage to pull it off – incredibly, since I was carrying a 20+ lb pack.
 Regardless, the feeling of summitting, just as the sun was setting, was an incredible personal triumph that I doubt I’ll ever forget.

 The sun set just as I made it to the campsite, I took the first tent platform I found and proceeded to pitch my Duomid on it for the night.
-Pitching a shaped tarp on a platform can be a challenge, but I carry a set of small eye-hooks for just this purpose and was able to get a good pitch, quickly after arriving.

 I made dinner and took in the stars at 4,000 feet.
-The night time sky was crystal clear and I saw more stars that night than I've ever seen on a hiking trip before.
+The night-time sky was crystal clear and I saw more stars that night than I’ve ever seen on a hiking trip before.